-Hi, my name is Joseph Martinsen and I am currently a Junior Software Developer at FrogSlayer where I try to spend more time slaying bugs than creating them.
+Hi, my name is Joseph Martinsen and I am currently a Software Developer at FrogSlayer where I try to spend more time slaying bugs than creating them.

 My beginnings at FrogSlayer started when I found FrogSlayer through a job posting online and decided to apply.
 I didn’t think much about it until I received the weed-out question.
 The premise of the question directly contradicted what I had learned in the few programming classes I had taken up to that point in college.